-In 2013, the F&C's risk tool will be used to further integrate ESG analysis across F&C's investment-related activities, with a particular focus on equities, and we will look to publish further details of our approach.
-This quantitative approach will complement our existing integration processes, which include regular briefings on key ESG issues, active consultation on voting decisions, the sharing of information including through joint company meeting attendance, and addressing specific emerging issues such as cluster bomb investments.
+We have fully integrated ESG principles into the portfolio construction methodology across a range of asset classes, including corporate credit and a number of our equity desks.
+In 2014, our systems will be used to further integrate ESG analysis across F&C's investment-related activities, with a particular focus on equities.
+This quantitative approach will complement our existing integration processes, which include regular briefings on key ESG issues, active consultation on voting decisions, the sharing of information including through joint company meeting attendance and addressing specific emerging issues such as cluster bomb investments.